Saturday, December 31, 2011

 about her headaches and nausea,

-that her arms bruised easily as peaches,
+about her arms that bruised easily as peaches,

 and how her fingertips tingled.